sunyang713/liberated-server/README.txt

 A description of the parts of your original proposal in Part 1 that you implemented, the parts you did not (which hopefully is nothing or something very small), and possibly new features that were not included in the proposal and that you implemented anyway.
 If you did not implement some part of the proposal in Part 1, explain why.

+Elements of our original proposal we implemented:
+- The class calendar
+- A view of past client attendance
+- Performance data entry and retreival
+- The Most Liberated leaderboard

+Elements we did not implement:
+- The coach/athlete distinction.
+This would be best implemented via user accounts, permissions, and logins.
+This was not required by the assignment.
+As such we did not implement the large aggregation in our diagram, which would require a coach to input a client's test scores.

+- A "dashboard view" of attendance data.
+We decided instead to implement a "dashboard" style, graph-based view of performance data.

+Extra elements we implemented:
+- A dynamic graph of workout performance data using the Bokeh library.

+Briefly describe two of the web pages that require (what you consider) the most interesting database operations in terms of what the pages are used for, how the page is related to the database operations (e.g., inputs on the page are used in such and such way to produce database operations that do such and such), and why you think they are interesting.

 In-depth look at two pages: